How To Transition Your HVAC From Summer to Fall

 A SMART maintenance checklist to keep you from “falling” behind:

-Cleaning your air filter helps reduce indoor contaminants in the fall and winter, when you’re most concerned with staying warm and keeping excess allergens out of your home.
-Going too long without cleaning and/or replacing it increases your chances of buildup in your filter that would impede circulation of pure air.
-It will also help improve your HVAC’s fuel efficiency and long-term operating cost.
+Inspect and Clean Your Air Filter: Replacing your air filter reduces indoor contaminants in the Fall and Winter, when you’re most concerned with staying warm.
+Keep excess allergens out of your home!
+Waiting too long increases buildup in your filter that impedes circulation of pure air.
+Improve your HVAC’s fuel efficiency and long-term operating costs.

-Your air vents (also referred to as registers) need to be cleared and cleaned for full efficiency in all seasons.
+Clear Your Air Vents: Your air vents (also referred to as registers) need to be cleared and cleaned for full efficiency in all seasons.
 Move heavier furniture, toys, pet kennels, or other obstructing items away from the vents so that heated air can flow freely throughout your home.

-The best way to ensure your HVAC system is in tip-top shape for Fall is to get a professional inspection and/or repair.
-Certified technicians will know what to look for and expect for the upcoming season and be able to give recommendations easier when they are looking at the system in person.
-They’ll be able to individually inspect each component to identify both opportunities and threats to your system, saving you money on more significant repairs down the line.
+Schedule a Professional Maintenance Check: The best way to ensure your HVAC system is in tip-top shape for Fall is to get a professional inspection and/or repair.
+Certified SMART technicians know what to look for and expect for the upcoming season and are able to give recommendations easier because they are looking at the system in person.
+They individually inspect each component to identify both opportunities and threats to your system, saving you money by preventing more significant repairs down the line.